Skip to content

 • ~10 characters max.
 Long codenames pollute Slack scrolling.

 • Pronounceable.
-The operator is going to say “Lucius shipped #303” out loud at some point.
+You are going to say “Lucius shipped #303” out loud at some point.

 • Consistent across the fleet.
 Don’t mix Batman + Star Wars; pick one universe.